top of page

 How long should I come for?

 Generally speaking, the more time you spend with the medicine, the deeper you can see inside and better understand yourself.
-Huachuma's work is piling off the layers of fear, confusion, and lies that you have been telling yourself all alone.
+Huachuma can help you pill off the layers of fear, confusion, and lies that you have been telling yourself all alone.
 Huachuma is the truth serum.
 It makes you see yourself as you are and the world as it is, without a mask.
-Some guests stay for many months, others only for weeks.
-Make a commitment and follow it through.
-You will be rewarded with clarity, joy, and a strong sense of connection.

 What is the best time of the year to visit?